ItsMonish/ItsMonish/README.md

-- Hi, I'm Monish Kumar
-- Currently a UnderGrad student
+- UnderGrad student
 - Interested in CyberSecurity and related field
 - Linux enthusiast
+- I use arch btw